Marc Savard

-Marc Savard (born July 17, 1977) is a Canadian former professional ice hockey centre and current head coach of the Windsor Spitfires of the Ontario Hockey League (OHL).
-He played in the National Hockey League (NHL) for the New York Rangers (who originally drafted him in 1995), Calgary Flames, Atlanta Thrashers and Boston Bruins.
+Marc Savard (born July 17, 1977) is a Canadian former professional ice hockey centre and current assistant coach of the Toronto Maple Leafs and former assistant coach with the Calgary Flames of the National Hockey League (NHL).
+He was drafted by the New York Rangers with the 91st overall in the 1995 NHL Entry Draft.
+During his NHL career Savard played for the Rangers, Calgary Flames, Atlanta Thrashers and Boston Bruins.
 He was an assistant coach for the St. Louis Blues during the 2019–20 season.

 Savard's career ended late in the 2010–11 season due to post-concussion syndrome.
-He did not formally announce his retirement until the conclusion of his contract with Boston after the 2016–17 season.
+He did not formally announce his retirement until the conclusion of his contract after the 2016–17 season.

 Playing career

 Early career (1993–1999)

 Savard played major junior hockey in the Ontario Hockey League (OHL) with the Oshawa Generals, beginning in 1993–94.
 After his second season with the Generals, in which he scored a league-leading 139 points, he was selected 91st overall in the 1995 NHL Entry Draft by the New York Rangers.
 He continued to play in the OHL for two more seasons and earned his second Eddie Powers Memorial Trophy as the OHL's leading scorer with 130 points in 1996–97.
 Savard then added 27 points in 15 playoff games, guiding the Generals to the 1997 J. Ross Robertson Cup and an appearance in the 1997 Memorial Cup.

 In 1997–98, Savard was assigned by the Rangers to their American Hockey League (AHL) affiliate, the Hartford Wolfpack.
 He scored 74 points with Hartford while being called up to play in 28 games for the Rangers in his rookie professional campaign.
 The following season, he earned an expanded role with the Rangers and scored 45 points in 70 games.